 On March 24, 2010, the Company granted restricted stock awards covering 50,323 shares of common stock to various employees, including the Company's executive officers, and 3,492 shares of common stock to certain eligible members of the Board of Directors.
+On August 12, 2010, the Company granted restricted stock awards covering 687 shares of common stock to a new member of the Board of Directors.

 The restricted stock awards granted to employees will vest ratably over a five-year period, while the restricted stock awards granted to the Board of Directors will vest ratably over a three-year period.
-During the restriction period, the restricted stockholders are entitled to the same rights of a common stockholder with respect to the shares, including the right to vote and receive dividends.
-These restricted stock awards are also subject to certain claw-back provisions, as defined in the grant agreements.